The Welding Institute: Cambridgeshire

+In 1948, The Welding Institute celebrated its silver jubilee with the award of a Grant of Arms by the College of Arms.
+The coat of arms depicts a joint being made through the application of heat with a Latin motto that translates as ‘out of two, one.’

 Academic programmes

-The Institute of Welding had bought property in London very close to the Imperial College of Science and Technology.
-It ran an expanding training programme through its School of Welding Technology and later the School of Non Destructive Testing.
+Meanwhile, The Institute of Welding had bought property in London very close to the Imperial College of Science and Technology.
+It ran an expanding training programme through its School of Welding Technology and later the School of Non-Destructive Testing in what is a clear forerunner to today's TWI Training.

+The first course, on the welding of pressure vessels, saw nearly 100 applicants for the 40 places, demonstrating a need for such courses.

 Merger

 In 1957, Richard Weck, became Director of BWRA.
-The 1960s saw significant growth in the size and scope of BWRA, including its involvement in training.
-In general, these activities complemented those of the Institute of Welding but it became apparent that the two organisations would serve industry better by merging.
-The successor to DSIR, the Ministry of Technology, put forward no objection so a merger was agreed and a new body – The Welding Institute – was created on 28 March 1968.
+The 1960s saw significant growth in the size and scope of BWRA, including its involvement in training.[] In general, these activities complemented those of the Institute of Welding but it became apparent that the two organisations would serve industry better by merging.
+The scessor to DSIR, the Ministry of Technology, put forward no objection so a merger was agreed and a new body – The Welding Institute – was created on 28 March 1968.

+These earliest years were the foundation of The Welding Institute and what would later become TWI Ltd.

-Withdrawal of government funds
+Withdrawal of Government funds

-Direct support from Government departments ceased in the 1970s but TWI not only survived this funding crisis but grew rapidly.
+Direct support from Government departments ceased in the 1970s, but TWI not only survived this funding crisis but grew rapidly.
 The original individual professional membership envisaged in 1922 developed into a body of more than 7000 engineers.

 Expansion worldwide

 In 1988 Bevan Braithwaite was appointed as chief executive of The Welding Institute.
 By 2008, the organisation had opened offices and laboratories at three further sites within the UK (in Middlesbrough, Port Talbot and the Advanced Manufacturing Park, South Yorkshire) and operated facilities in the North America, China, Southeast Asia, India and the Middle East.

 In 2012, it launched the National Structural Integrity Research Centre (NSIRC) for postgraduate education.

 By 2015, TWI had established a further UK base in Aberdeen and 12 international branches.

-In 2016, TWI formed the Tipper Group—" a group designed especially for women in the engineering profession."
-It aims to support and inspire female engineers in welding, joining and associated technologies.
+In 2016, TWI formed the Tipper Group, "a group designed especially for women in the engineering profession."
+It was created with the aim to support and inspire female engineers in welding, joining and associated technologies, but has since extended its remit to support wider diversity and inclusion within the profession and at TWI.

-In February 2019, Aamir Khalid was appointed Chief Executive of TWI (the successor to Christoph Wiesner).
+Caroline Gumble began her role as Chief Executive of The Welding Institute Group in July, 2025.